jdbest/psy-203/05-lab-instructions.md

 This exercise explores the commands you learned and lets you continue practicing the steps of hypothesis testing.

 Double click on the file called `one-sample-t.Rmd` to open it, and follow the instructions.
+(Alternatively, find it in your Files pane inside the lab05 folder.)